OliverColeman/bain/README.txt

 NOTE: This is an alpha version, the API may change.

+The Bain neural network simulator is designed to meet the following
+requirements:
-Bain is designed to simulate large neural network models at a level of fidelity, with respect to natural neural networks, greater than typical rate-based models used in computer science but lower than biophysical models used in neuroscience.
+ - Simulate neural networks at a level of fidelity, with respect to natural neural networks, greater than typical rate-based models used in computer science but lower than biophysical models used in neuroscience.
-It aims to provide a framework to allow plugging in parameterised functional/computational models for neurons, synapses and neuromodulators (neuromodulator functionality coming soon).
-Arbitrary topologies are supported.
+ - Provide a framework to allow easily plugging in parameterised functional/ computational models for neurons, synapses and neuromodulators (neuromodulator functionality coming soon).

-Bain is designed to make use of SIMD hardware (eg GPUs), via OpenCL and Aparapi, thus by "large" in the previous paragraph we mean thousands to millions of neurons and synapses (although it will also work efficiently with small networks just using the CPU).
+ - Support arbitrary topologies.
+ - Simulate small to large neural networks (tens of neurons/synapses to millions of neurons/synapses), efficiently and with high performance.
+ - Make use of SIMD hardware (eg GPUs) for large networks via OpenCL and Aparapi.
+ - Be written in Java.

 Aparapi allows writing Java code that follows certain conventions and restrictions that it will then turn into OpenCL at run-time.
 If no OpenCL compatible platforms are available then Aparapi falls back to using a Java Thread Pool or regular sequential operation automatically.
 Thus to add a new model of a neural network component, one only need extend the appropriate base class and implement a few methods, without thinking (very much) about OpenCL, thread pools, etcetera.

 To get started, read the API documentation starting with ojc.bain.Simulation, and the references within.